dabrze/confidence-planner/README.md

 More code examples (including cross-validation and bootstrapping) can be found in the `examples` folder.

 ## References

+Confidence-planner methods belong to the field of frequentist statistics.

 [1] Langford, J.: Tutorial on practical prediction theory for classification.
 Journal of Machine Learnining Research 6, 273–306 (2005).